Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: Introduction

 It is intriguingly possible to account for this discrepancy by taking into account recurrent connections within each visual area.
 Areas in visual cortex comprise six different layers with lateral and feedback connections \cite{lamme1998feedforward}, which are believed to mediate some attentional effects \cite{buchel1997modulation,lamme1998feedforward,ito1999attention,rao1999predictive,hupe1998cortical} and even learning (such as backpropagation \cite{liao2015important}). ``Unrolling'' in time the recurrent computations carried out by the visual cortex provides an equivalent ``ultra-deep'' feedforward network, which might represent a more appropriate comparison with the state-of-the-art computer vision models.

 In addition, we conjecture that the effectiveness of recent ``ultra-deep'' neural networks primarily come from the fact they can efficiently model the recurrent computations that are required by the recognition task.
-We show compelling evidences for this conjecture by demonstrating that 1. a deep residual network is formally equivalent to a shallow RNN; 2. such a RNN with weight sharing, thus with orders of magnitude less parameters (depending on the unrolling depth), can retain most of the performance of the corresponding deep residual network.
+We show evidence for this conjecture by demonstrating that 1. a deep residual network is formally equivalent to a specific shallow RNN \footnote{We use the term ``RNN'' to broadly refer to any neural network with recurrent activations, not the ``vanilla/plain RNN'' (the baseline model people often use to compare with LSTMs). }; 2. such a RNN with weight sharing, thus with orders of magnitude less parameters (depending on the unrolling depth), can retain most of the performance of the corresponding deep residual network.

-Furthermore, we generalize such a RNN into a class of models that are more biologically-plausible models of cortex and show their effectiveness on CIFAR-10.
+Furthermore, we generalize such a RNN to a class of more biologically plausible models of visual cortex to account for multi-stage recurrent processing and show their effectiveness on the CIFAR-10 and ImageNet dataset.

+Another minor contribution of this work is that, we propose using \textit{time-specific} batch normalization (TSBN, defined in Section \ref{sec:bn}) in hidden-to-hidden transitions of RNN.
+We are also the first to show when TSBN is used, there is no difficulty training RNNs (even multi-state fully recurrent ones) with ReLUs.
+This was previously believed to be difficult without careful weight initializations \cite{le2015simple}.
+See supplementary materials for additional experiments on character-level language modeling using our model.